 - Manila folders opened to protect the table (A Dollar Tree table cloth can work.
 If you want to spend a bit more, Amazon has plastic table covers with elastic*.)

-- Glue dots, glue sticks and Elmer’s Glue.
+- Glue dots*, glue sticks* and Elmer’s Glue*.
 I usually hand out the glue dots if/when children need them.
-We typically use those for the times we need to glue craft pom poms or pipe cleaners.
-Sequins and googly eyes stick fine with glue sticks or glue.
-Remember, I just set out the materials that the writers need for the art accent that accompanies their writing that day.
+We typically use those for the times we need to glue craft pom poms*, pipe cleaners* or sequins*.
+Googly eyes* stick fine with glue sticks or glue.
+(Remember, I only set out the materials needed to complete the art accent that accompanies the students’ writing that day.)

-- A flat, rectangular, plastic container to shake sand and glitter into.
+- Third, a flat, rectangular, plastic container* to shake sand and glitter into.
 This container is great, because I usually use it to store and transport the materials needed for the day.
-I purchased mine at Walmart.
-Any container that is larger than an 8.5"x 11" piece of paper will do.
+I purchased mine at Walmart*.
+Any container that is larger than an 8.5″x 11″ piece of paper will do.

-Here's a complete list of the art accents that I've used so far.
 This list may cause you to generate ideas of your own.
 And I will be adding more materials as I use them in my own teaching.
-If you'd like to receive ideas regularly, you can sign up to receive my monthly newsletter below.